NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/ExtensionsManagerRefresh/README.md

 Kitware now has a Girder plugin for the backend (meaning API endpoints and database interaction).
 See https://slicer-package-manager.readthedocs.io.
 We also experimented with few prototype regarding the extension manager but have nothing production ready.

-The goal of this project is to resume work on an updated frontend implementation.
+The goal of this project is to prototype on updated frontend.

 <!-- Add a short paragraph describing the project. -->